conp-pcno-training/SDC-LOSSLESS/_episodes/05-submit.md

     ![Context Config Window]({{ page.root }}/fig/contextconfig.png)

 4. Modify the appropriate fields under Remote Locations, which will correspond to the remote paths for the project.
 Change the `remote_user_name` field to you user name on the remote system.
 The `[remote_project_archive]` field can be left as the default.
 In the `remote_project_work` and `remote_dependency` fields, change the  `[user_name]` and `[project_name]` to your remote user name and your project name.
 Once you have finished modifying the context configuration file, select `| Save as |` and navigate to the `derivatives/BIDS-Lossless-EEG/code/config/` directory and save the configuration file here.
-It is recommended to save the context configuration file as `contextconfig_[user_name]_[project_name].cfg.
+It is recommended to save the context configuration file as `contextconfig_[user_name]_[project_name].cfg`.

     > ## Note
     > The `remote_exec_host` field is the host and domain of the remote system.
 The `remote_project_archive` field is the remote path to the archieve location for where you would like to store processed files long term.
 On Graham, typically this is the [project file system](https://docs.computecanada.ca/wiki/Project_layout).
 Finally, the `remote_project_work` directory is the remote path to the location of the work root project directory, where the actual jobs will be run, and the `remote dependency` is the same as the `remote_project_work` directory, but a few levels deeper (`derivatives/BIDS-Lossless-EEG/code/dependencies/`).
 For more info, see the Batch Context wiki about [Context configuration files](https://github.com/BUCANL/Batch-Context/wiki/Context-Configuration-Files).